ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/datamodel.md

 	  );
 	}

-Silverstripe's `[api:SiteTree]` base-class for content-pages uses a 1-to-1 relationship to link to its parent element in the tree:
+SilverStripe's `[api:SiteTree]` base-class for content-pages uses a 1-to-1 relationship to link to its parent element in the tree:

 	:::php